-8. PARTNER COUNTRY
+3.3 PARTNER COUNTRY

 For imports the partner country is the country of origin, whereas for exports the partner country is the country of last known destination.
 These partner countries are provided by Customs.
 The list of countries (or areas) that is used for the reporting follows those countries or areas for which statistical data are compiled by the Statistics Division of the United Nations Secretariat.
-However, there are a few exceptions to simply using the partner country, which will be highlighted in this Section.
+It should be noted that whenever countries are mentioned in the context of any trade publications by GSS, this thus refers to the full list of countries or areas by the UN.
+There are a few exceptions to simply using the partner country as provided by customs, which will be highlighted in this Section.

-8.1 GHANA TO GHANA
+3.3.1 GHANA TO GHANA